 Our inpatient drug rehab in Michigan is dedicated to providing each and every patient with the best possible care.
 Since our treatment plans are specialized to meet each person’s individual needs, everyone’s rehab experience will be different.

 Lengths of Stay

-There are a few misconceptions about the lengths of stay offered at an inpatient rehab.
+There are a few misconceptions about the lengths of stay offered at inpatient drug rehab centers in Michigan.
 For example, some individuals think inpatient treatment only lasts about 30 days, while others believe it only lasts for months at a time.
 The truth is, both ideas are somewhat correct.

-Inpatient rehab is typically provided in 30, 60, and 90-day intervals.
-There are several factors that come into play when determining how long a patient will remain in inpatient rehab for alcoholism or drug addiction, including:
+Inpatient rehab, also known as residential addiction treatment, is typically provided in 30, 60, and 90-day intervals.
+There are several factors that come into play when determining how long a patient will remain in an inpatient drug rehab program, including:

 - The severity of his or her substance use disorder

 - The types of withdrawal symptoms he or she experiences and how quickly they subside